molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Rendering the Component

-Now we have a fully-configured testing Module with compiled components.
+Now we have a fully-configured testing Module with compiled Components.
 Finally, we can render the Component under test using `createComponent`:

 ```typescript
 const fixture = TestBed.createComponent(CounterComponent);